Inference in stochastic differential equations using the Laplace approximation: Demonstration and examples: Laplace approximation in the Stratonovich formulation

 where the function $\eta:\RR^n \times \RR^n \mapsto \RR^n$ is given by

-This defines, at least locally and generically, a diffeomorphism between $y$ and $b$, and therefore allows us to express the p.d.f. $X_{t+h}$ at $y$ in terms of the p.d.f. of $\Delta B$ at $b$.
+This defines, at least locally and generically, a diffeomorphism between the new state $y$ and the Brownian increment $b$, and therefore allows us to express the p.d.f. of $X_{t+h}$ at $y$ in terms of the p.d.f. of $\Delta B$ at $b$.
 Using $\phi_{\Delta B}(b)$ and $\phi_{X_{t+h}}(y)$ for these p.d.f.'s, we have the relationship

 assuming that the map between $y$ and $b$ is in fact one-to-one.
 Here, we have

 Since the increment $\Delta B$ is distributed as a Gaussian, $N(0,Ih)$ where $I$ is the $n$-dimensional identity matrix, this leads to the approximate transition probability density: